Femme Fatale (band): Post breakup (1990–2013)

 Since leaving Femme Fatale, Lorraine Lewis recorded a few modestly successful solo albums in country, new-age, and other rock genres.
 Lewis competed on MTV's Remote Control in 1988, against Britny Fox's Dizzy Dean Davidson and Anthrax's Charlie Benante, who won.

-Guitarist Mazzi Rawd left the music industry and went on to get his PhD in Physics.
+Guitarist Mazzi Rawd left the music industry and went on to get his PhD in physics.

 Guitarist Bill D'Angelo died of a heart attack in 2005, aged 43.
 The Albuquerque Tribune reported on March 26, 2006, that D'Angelo's death was due to methamphetamine misuse.

 In later years, satellite radio and VH1 Classic gave the band's two signature songs a new life, with display on VH1 Classic's Metal Mania and the two main satellite networks' 1980s-themed stations.

-All-female lineup (2013–present)
+All-female lineup (2013–2019)

-In 2013 Lorraine Lewis reformed the band with a new line-up consisting of Courtney Cox and Nita Strauss on guitars, Janis Tanaka on bass, Katt Scarlett on keyboards, and both Rachael Rine and Athena on drums.
+In 2013, Lorraine Lewis reformed the band with a new line-up consisting of Courtney Cox and Nita Strauss on guitars, Janis Tanaka on bass, Katt Scarlett on keyboards, and both Rachael Rine and Athena on drums.

 In 2016, Femme Fatale signed with Nashville, Tennessee-based company FnA Records to release their long-shelved second album under the title One More for the Road.
-This album featured recordings dating between 1989-1990 that were originally intended to be the band's followup to their 1988 debut before being dropped by their record label.
+This album featured recordings dating between 1989 and 1990 that were originally intended to be the band's followup to their 1988 debut before being dropped by their record label.
 It eventually became the band's last album of new material.

 In January 2019, Lewis was named as the new vocalist for another all-female band, Vixen, Femme Fatale's contemporaries during the glam metal heyday.
 She succeeded Janet Gardner, who stepped down to give more priority to her budding solo career.
 Lewis had earlier stood in for Gardner in Oklahoma during a March 2018 performance.

+Comeback (2025–present)

+The band released a new single, "Living Like There's No Tomorrow", on June 24, 2025, via Cleopatra Records.